 Overuse is the most common cause of peroneal tendonitis.
-Sudden increases in training levels, inappropriate footwear or poor training techniques can lead to the condition.
-Runners, who frequently run along slopes or on uneven surfaces, causes the foot to excessively roll out into eversion are more prone to peroneal tendonitis.
+Sudden increases in training levels, inappropriate footwear, or poor training techniques can lead to the condition.
+Runners, who frequently run along slopes or on uneven surfaces, cause the foot to excessively roll out into eversion are more prone to peroneal tendonitis.

 Muscular imbalance due to tight calf or inverters or ankle instability can give rise to peroneal tendonitis condition.

 Inadequate or unsupportive footwear

 - The patient complains of pain around the back and outside of the foot.

 - Tenderness on palpation can be elicited.

 - Pain increases gradually get worse with activity and ease with rest.